 Note: In my "normal" shooting mode, that is, in P mode with Center autofocus area, focus tracking will be activated whenever you press the center button because it is set to Focus Standard.
 This is annoying, to say the least...
 In the case that you assigned a function to the center button, you get an error message in AF mode.
 Not much better either, but easier to get rid of...
 All in all, in this situation, the camera proves less than perfect and displays some of the frustrations that I read about in RX100 and RX 10 reviews...

-Note: On the RX100 M1, the level indicator interferes visually somewhat with the autofocus area indicator for the Flexible Spot autofocus area, but this has been improved on the M4.
+Note: On the RX100 M1, the level indicator interferes visually somewhat with the autofocus area indicator for the Flexible Spot autofocus area, but this has been improved on the M4 and on the RX10 M3 as well.
 See the photos below for illustration (gray and green autofocus area):

 Photos: The Flexible Spot focus area indicator is shown in white on the RX10 M3 when the shutter button is not pressed; it no longer interferes visually with the level indicator (top row).
 The Flexible Spot autofocus area indicator is highlighted in green while the shutter button is being pressed down half-way and AF found a target.
 Highlighting in green interferes much less with the level indicator than the white color.